rubymonsters/ruby-for-beginners/01_creation.md

 tweets, and they can follow each other".
 And from now on, every time new users are created in the little universe that is your application, these users will have the ability to tweet and follow each other.

+TODO Talk about:

+* Writing code is creative.
+Close to art, design, architecture, philosophy.
+* Heidegger: "language is the house of being"
+* all you need is a computer, internet connection and time
+* Building fun applications, or useful little tools (Debbie's lunch roulette)